 Past research activities include glass science and technology and instrumentation, various aspects of chalcogenide glassy semiconductors, high pressure systems for electrical studies, photo-acoustic, photo-pyroelectric and photo-thermal deflection systems for the measurement of optical and thermal properties, microwave histo-processor for pathological investigations etc.

 Sundararajan Asokan obtained his M.Sc in Materials Science from Anna University, Madras and Ph.D in Physics from Indian Institute of Science Bangalore.
 He has been a visiting Scientist at Gifu University in Japan, Imperial College of Science, Technology and Medicine, London and Harvard University, Cambridge, MA, USA.

-He currently serves as a Professor and Chairman of the Department of Instrumentation and Applied Physics.
+He currently serves as a Professor and Dean, Faculty of Science.